 - Next, press F and E respectively to open the custom filter dialogue box.

-- Then, input drop-down value of Last Name section “equals”.
+- Then, input the drop-down value of Last Name section “equals”.

 - After that, keep the second input box Blank.